huggingface/diffusers/src/diffusers/pipelines/README.md

 To that end, we strive to offer all open-sourced, state-of-the-art diffusion system under a unified API.
 More specifically, we strive to provide pipelines that
-- 1. can load the officially published weights and yield 1-to-1 the same outputs as the original implemetation according to the corresponding paper (*e.g.* [LatentDiffusionPipeline](https://github.com/huggingface/diffusers/tree/main/src/diffusers/pipelines/latent_diffusion), uses the officially released weights of [High-Resolution Image Synthesis with Latent Diffusion Models](https://arxiv.org/abs/2112.10752)),
+- 1. can load the officially published weights and yield 1-to-1 the same outputs as the original implementation according to the corresponding paper (*e.g.* [LatentDiffusionPipeline](https://github.com/huggingface/diffusers/tree/main/src/diffusers/pipelines/latent_diffusion), uses the officially released weights of [High-Resolution Image Synthesis with Latent Diffusion Models](https://arxiv.org/abs/2112.10752)),
 - 2. have a simple user interface to run the model in inference (see the [Pipelines API](#pipelines-api) section),
-- 3. are easy to understand with code that is self-explanatory and be can read along-side the official paper (see [Pipelines summary](#pipelines-summary)),
+- 3. are easy to understand with code that is self-explanatory and can be read along-side the official paper (see [Pipelines summary](#pipelines-summary)),
 - 4. can easily be contributed by the community (see the [Contribution](#contribution) section).

 **Note** that pipelines do not (and should not) offer any training functionality.